FasterXML/jackson/README.md

 If you are unsure which specific project issue affects, the most likely component is `jackson-databind`, so you would use
 [Jackson Databind Issue Tracker](https://github.com/FasterXML/jackson-databind/issues).

+For suggestions and new ideas, try [Jackson Future Ideas](../../../jackson-future-ideas)

 ### Java JSON library comparisons